KONG Classic Dog Toy (Large)

 A balanced mix of chew toys, puzzle feeders, and fetch toys keeps moderately active dogs engaged.

-The Bichon Frise's moderate energy level gives you flexibility in choosing dog toys.
-They are active enough to need quality products but not so intense that everything needs to be bomb-proof.
-Focus on comfort, quality materials, and features that match their balanced lifestyle -- there is no need to over-engineer your purchase.
+The Bichon Frise's moderate energy gives you flexibility.
+They're active enough to need quality products but not so intense that everything needs to be bomb-proof.
+Focus on comfort, good materials, and features that match their balanced lifestyle.
+No need to over-engineer your purchase here.

 Health Concerns That Affect Dog Toy Choice

 The Bichon Frise is predisposed to certain health conditions that should directly influence your dog toys choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Allergies: